Submissions and enquiries

 1. be completely compliant with JPR style (see detailed instructions in Sections 7–17);

-2. includes a first page with a) name and affiliation (department and institution) of author(s), b) abstract, c) keywords, and d) e-mail address of corresponding author;
+2. includes a first page with a) name and affiliation (department and institution) of author(s), b) abstract, c) keywords, and d) e-mail address (and contact information) of corresponding author;

 3. includes a replication data statement (see Section 18);